BackSlasher/blog.backslasher.net/content/job-guide.md

 Why my experience might not be applicable to you:

-* I'm favoring startup mentallity over big companies.
+* I'm favoring startup mentality over big companies.
 This is because I can tolerate relative job insecurity (startups are more likely to die) and hate bureaucracy.
     Your preferences may differ
 * I went for DevOps / Production / Operations / SysAdmin positions (the definition is very loose), where positions are filled slowly and the advantage is on the employee's side.
-    A job finding experience of a Software Engineer / Software Developer may be different
+    A job-finding experience of a Software Engineer / Software Developer may be different
 * I looked for work in Israel - some other country might have very different conventions

 ## Before interviews